ADD CONDITION

 Drug Overview

-CVS Menthol 160ct Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These cough drops contain menthol, which provides a cooling sensation that can help ease discomfort in your throat.
+CVS Menthol 160ct Cough Drops are designed to provide temporary relief from coughs that may occur due to a cold, as well as minor throat irritation and soreness.
+These cough drops can help soothe your throat and ease discomfort, making it easier for you to go about your day.

 Uses